XedoxDev/XedoxFramwork/README.md

 # XedoxFramwork
-Android 2D Graphics FW for Android.
+A simple structured 2D graphical framework for Android.

-The framework is great for simple 2D games, there is no documentation yet, but the code and structure are very simple.

 # Get started
 1. Download [the framework](github.com/XedoxDev/XedoxFramwork/releases/download/v0.0.1) and move to app/libs/ to your Android project.